tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Bucket recovery
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-A **bucket recovery** fiber is running on the master storages.
+A **bucket recovery** fiber runs on the master storages.
 It helps to recover buckets in the SENDING and RECEIVING states in case of reboot.

 Buckets in the SENDING state are recovered as follows: